khalidkhnz/techno-tribe/technotribe-backend/QUICK_START.md

 ---

-🎉 **You're all set!** Your TechnoTribe backend is ready for development.
+🎉 **You're all set!** Your TechnoTribes backend is ready for development.